Download NCERT Solutions for Class 10 Science in PDF

 In the previous class, we have learned about some natural resources like soil, air and water and how various components are cycled over and over again in nature.
 In this chapter, we will look at some of our resources and how we are using them.
 Our resources like forests, wildlife, water, coal and petroleum need to be used in a sustainable manner.
 We can reduce pressure on the environment by sincerely applying the maxim of ‘Refuse, Reduce, Reuse, Repurpose and Recycle’ in our lives.
 Management of forest resources has to take into account the interests of various stakeholders.
 The harnessing of water resources by building dams has social, economic and environmental implications.
 Alternatives to large dams exist.
 These are locale-specific and may be developed so as to give local people control over their local resources.
 The fossil fuels, coal and petroleum, will ultimately be exhausted.
 Because of this and because their combustion pollutes our environment, we need to use these resources judiciously.

-How NCERT Solution Class 10 Science is helpful while preparing for the exam
+How NCERT Solutions Class 10 Science are helpful while preparing for the exam?

 Class 10 Science is an important subject for those students who want to pursue their future studies in this field.
 To score good marks in this subject students need to follow the NCERT textbook of Class 10 Science and should be thorough with it.
 For each chapter, there will be exercise questions for practice which students need to write after they finish completing each topic.
 It will help them to revise the topics and get to know how much they have understood the concepts.
 After completing the exercise question they can refer to the NCERT Solutions of Class 10 Science to cross-check whether they answered all the questions correctly.
 These solutions work as a guide for the students so that they don’t repeat the mistakes and answer all the questions correctly.